belle2/basf2/online_book/basf2/vertex_fitting.rst

 Conclusion and Plotting
 ----------------------

 Congratulations!
 Your steering file is ready!
-\... or maybe you just skipped ahead.
-Either way, time to run it and check the results.
+Time to run it and check the results.

 .. admonition:: Exercise
      :class: exercise stacked